 Penn values applicants who understand and reflect the university’s mission.
 Whether it’s through community engagement, research, entrepreneurship, or leadership, make sure your application highlights initiative and impact.
 Authentic passion always stands out.

 What’s more, UPenn isn’t just looking for stellar students — they want future leaders who will thrive in their collaborative, civic-minded, and entrepreneurial ecosystem.
-Students who succeed here often combine academic passion with real-world engagement: they tutor underserved communities, build apps to address social problems, or lead DEI initiatives in their schools.
+Students who succeed here often combine academic passion with real-world engagement: they tutor underserved communities, build apps to address social problems, or lead initiatives in their schools.

 In your application, highlight not only what you’ve done but why it matters — and how Penn’s values and resources will help you do even more.